 - Cinemax – $9.99/month

-- HBO Max – $14.99/month
+- Max – $14.99/month

-- STARZ – $9/month
+- Starz – $9/month

-- SHOWTIME: $11/month
+- Showtime - $11/month

 YouTube also has an on-demand library, which includes a lot of content from its partner channels.
 You’ll mostly find previous episodes from a show’s current season rather than complete past seasons.